Parenting styles

-Children go through different stages in life, therefore parents create their own parenting styles from a combination of factors that evolve over time as children begin to develop their own personalities.
+Children go through many different stages throughout their childhood.
+Parents create their own parenting styles from a combination of factors that evolve over time.
+The parenting styles are subject to change as children begin to develop their own personalities.
+Parents may also change their parenting style between children, so siblings may be raised with different parenting styles.
 During the stage of infancy, parents try to adjust to a new lifestyle in terms of adapting and bonding with their new infant.
 Developmental psychologists distinguish between the relationship between the child and parent, which ideally is one of attachment, and the relationship between the parent and child, referred to as bonding.
 In the stage of adolescence, parents encounter new challenges, such as adolescents seeking and desiring freedom.

 A child's temperament and parents' cultural patterns have an influence on the kind of parenting style a child may receive.
-How parents were raised also influences the parenting styles they choose to use.
+The parenting styles that parents experience as children also influences the parenting styles they choose to use.